scotty-james/Doggy-And-Soul--MS4/README.md

 - All product and product descriptions were taken from [amazon.com](www.amazon.co.uk).
 - Various pieces of content throughout the site are also taken from the Code Institute Ado Boutique Django Mini Project.
+- Blog Content is just placeholder text for now for visual demonstration.
+The content was taken from [www.copyrightfreecontent.com](https://www.copyrightfreecontent.com/page/2/?s=dog)

 ## Media